tyanai/vManager-Plugin-Jenkins/README.md

 ## Dashboard

-The vManager Plugin also support a new Dashboard portal using the Dashboard-view plugin.
+The Verisium Manager Plugin also support a new Dashboard portal using the Dashboard-view plugin.
 The new portal reflects the session\'s states launched by the various builds: